 And of course I use YouTube a lot for inspiration!!!
 I search out music, images, anything that might help me with my latest story.
 Now here’s a little clip that got recirculated amongst a number of Harlequin authors a while back… This one will never, ever, ever date and it is super hot and yes, there is a beach scene in my work in progress!

 So those are just a few clips I think are interesting for very different reasons!
-And yes, sometimes authors end up on the Internet too – I’m on YouTube here pretty much giggling my way through my first ever telly interview of a few years ago and then there’s one earlier this year where it was my first time coping with the trials of a live link up…
+And yes, sometimes authors end up on the Internet too – I’m on YouTube here pretty much giggling my way through my first ever telly interview of a few years ago and then there’s where it was my first time coping with the trials of a live link up…